inguillen87/chatboc-frontend/README.md

 extension itself and do not affect the application.
 Disable the extension if the messages become distracting.

+If the console shows `[GSI_LOGGER]: Provided button width is invalid: 100%`, update the `width` prop in `src/components/auth/GoogleLoginButton.tsx` to a numeric value like `width={300}`.
+The Google OAuth library does not accept percentage values.

 ## Animated logo

 The `ChatbocLogoAnimated` component now supports two optional props: